Wololoeren/Distastic-Rules/README.md

 2 teams of 3 players each sits around a table, the team-members sits in an interleaved order.
 (A-B-A-B-A-B) all Players roll for who gets to start. place 7 piles face up of each 1 class and 1 ability-card.
 Starting player select on pile and player continue selecting a pile in a clockwise manner.
 The remaining card after all players have picked are discarded.
-Place the class deck and the ability-deck and their respective discard pile(face up) at the center of the table.
+Place the class deck and the ability-deck (face down) and their respective discard pile(face up) at the center of the table.
+Note down or set Health-counter for each players starting health as indicated by their first class.
-Zeroth(0) round. play one round where each player may play their ability-card on their turn, classes remains inactive doin round 0. (this is to avoid complete chaos of people try to play cards all at once)
+Zeroth(0) round. play one round where each player may only play their ability-card(s) on their turn, classes remains inactive during round 0. (this is to avoid complete chaos of people try to play cards all at once)

 # Start the game
 **First round**.
 First player takes the cup and 6d6 (dice) and start their attack.